-T T Substantive Knowledge Key learning A sound source produces vibrations which travel through a medium from the source to our ears.
-Different mediums such as solids, liquids and gases can carry sound but sound cannot travel through a vacuum (an area empty of matter).
-The vibrations cause parts of our body inside our ears to vibrate, allowing us to hear (sense) the sound.
-The loudness (volume) of the sound depends on the strength (size) of vibrations which decreases as they travel through the medium.
-Therefore, sounds decrease in volume as you move away from the source.
-A sound insulator is a material which blocks sound effectively.
-Pitch is the highness or lowness of a sound and is affected by features of objects producing the sounds.
-For example, smaller objects usually produce higher pitched sounds.
-Key Vocabulary Sound, source, vibrate, vibration, travel, pitch (high, low), volume, faint, loud, insulation Possible evidence Can name sound sources and state that sounds are produced by the vibration of the object.
+T T Substantive Knowledge Key learning A sound source produces vibrations which from the source to our ears.
+Different mediand gases can carry sound but sound cannot (an area empty of matter).
+The vibrations coinside our ears to vibrate, allowing us to he The loudness (volume) of the sound depen vibrations which decreases as they travel the Therefore, sounds decrease in volume as yes source.
+A sound insulator is a material which Pitch is the highness or lowness of a sound of objects producing the sounds.
+For example produce higher pitched sounds.
+Key Vocabulary Sound, source, vibrate, vibration, travel, pit faint, loud, insulation ums such as solids, liquids of travel through a vacuum ause parts of our body far (sense) the sound.
+It do not the strength (size) of through the medium.
+It do not away from the chiblocks sound effectively.
+It and is affected by features ple, smaller objects usually Possible evidence Can name sound sources and state that sounds are produced by the vibration of the object.
 Can state that sounds travel through different mediums such as air, water, metal Can give examples to demonstrate how the pitch of a sound are linked to the features of the object that produced it Can give examples of how to change the volume of a sound e.g. increase the size of vibrations by hitting or blowing harder Can give examples to demonstrate that sounds get fainter as the distance from the sound source increases Common Misconceptions Pitch and volume are frequently confused, as both can be described as high or low.
 Some children may think: • sound is only heard by the listener • sound only travels in one direction from the source • sound can't travel through solids and liquids • high sounds are loud and low sounds are quiet.
-Working Scientifically Skills Classify sound sources Explore making sounds with a range of objinstruments and other household objects Explore how string telephones or ear gong: Explore using objects that change in featur volume such as length of guitar string, bott Measure sounds over different distances Measure sounds through different insulation s work e to change pitch and les of water or tuning forks Can explain what happens when you strike a drum or pluck a string and use a diagram to show how sounds travel from an object to the ear Can demonstrate how to increase or decrease pitch and volume using musical instruments or other objects Can use data to identify patterns in pitch and volume Can explain how loudness can be reduced by moving further from the sound source or by using a sound insulating medium Outdoor learning opportunities- measurement of sound.
+Working Scientifically Skills Classify sound sources Explore making sounds with a range of objects such as musical instruments and other household objects Explore how string telephones or ear gongs work Explore using objects that change in feature to change pitch and volume such as length of guitar string, bottles of water or tuning forks Measure sounds over different distances Measure sounds through different insulation materials Can explain what happens when you strike a drum or pluck a string and use a diagram to show how sounds travel from an object to the ear Can demonstrate how to increase or decrease pitch and volume using musical instruments or other objects Can use data to identify patterns in pitch and volume Can explain how loudness can be reduced by moving further from the sound source or by using a sound insulating medium Outdoor learning opportunities- measurement of sound.
 Cross- curricular links UNCRC or Global Goals Article 13: Freedom of expression Article 24: Good health and health services Article 28: Right to education Article 31: Leisure, play and culture Global Goal 3: Good health and well-being Global Goal 4: Quality Education British Values Mutual respect and tolerance (fairness, collaborative work and working from a hypothesis to a conclusion) Cultural Capital: Skills builder and trip/visitor opportunities Visit to Science Museum Visit to Benjamin Franklin House